M. Rainer Lepsius: Life

-After this Friedrich Lütge offered him a post as seminar assistant in Economic History back at Munich, which made Lepsius and Knut Borchardt colleagues.
+After this, Friedrich Lütge offered him a post as seminar assistant in Economic History back at LMU, which made Lepsius and Knut Borchardt colleagues.
 He was also commissioned to produce a study on the social position of the Master or Foreman (Meister) in industrial management structures, which led to the creation of contacts with industrial sociologists such as Theo Pirker, Burkart Lutz and Friedrich Weltz.

-In 1955–56 Lepsius won a Fulbright scholarship which led to a year spent at Columbia University in New York, studying with Robert K. Merton, whom he found a "lucid teacher" and Paul Lazarsfeld as his "student advisor."
-At the end of his year he was offered a position as a research assistant by Reinhard Bendix at Berkeley, but after a certain amount of soul searching decided to return to West Germany and participate in the postwar reconstruction of the country's academic base.
-Between 1957 and 1963 he worked for his former tutor Alfred von Martin as a research assistant at the newly established Munich University Institute for Sociology.
+In 1955–56, Lepsius won a Fulbright scholarship which led to a year spent at Columbia University in New York, studying with Robert K. Merton, whom he found a "lucid teacher" and Paul Lazarsfeld as his "student advisor."
+At the end of his year he was offered a position as a research assistant by Reinhard Bendix at University of California, Berkeley, but after a certain amount of soul-searching decided to return to West Germany and participate in the postwar reconstruction of the country's academic base.
+Between 1957 and 1963, he worked for his former tutor Alfred von Martin as a research assistant at the newly established Institute for Sociology at LMU.
 He played a central role both in the day-to-day teaching and as an administrator, working closely with the institute director Emerich K. Francis who, like Lepsius, had been persuaded by Alfred von Martin to return from the United States.

-In 1963 Lepsius received from Munich his habilitation (post-doctoral qualification) for a piece of work critiquing the Functionalist Theory of social organization.
-He subsequently expressed regret that the dissertation had never been published: however, in 2015 it was published posthumously, complete with a foreword by his son, Oliver Lepsius and an introduction by his fellow Weber scholar, Wolfgang Schluchter.
+In 1963, Lepsius obtained his habilitation (post-doctoral qualification) at LMU for a piece of work critiquing the Functionalist Theory of social organization.
+He subsequently expressed regret that the dissertation had never been published: however, in 2015, it was published posthumously, complete with a foreword by his son, Oliver Lepsius and an introduction by his fellow Weber scholar, Wolfgang Schluchter.

-1963 was also the year in which he moved from Munich to the National Economic Academy (Staatliche Wirtschaftshochschule) in Mannheim (rebranded in 1967 as the University of Mannheim).
-Here he held a full professorship in Sociology until 1981 when he moved again.
-In 1981 he took a leading position at the then threatened Sociology department at Heidelberg University, where he held an equivalent professorship until he became an emeritus professor in 1993.
+1963 was also the year when he moved from LMU to the National Economic Academy (Staatliche Wirtschaftshochschule) in Mannheim (rebranded in 1967 as the University of Mannheim).
+Here, he held a full professorship in Sociology until 1981 when he moved again.
+In 1981, he took a leading position at the then-threatened Sociology department at Heidelberg University, where he held an equivalent professorship until he became an emeritus professor in 1993.